opengovsg/starter-kit-docs/docs/optional-features/01-storage.md

    ![](./images/storage/allow-public-access.png)
 5. Set custom domain for the bucket (optional for development)
    ![](./images/storage/custom-domain.png)
-6. Set CORS to allow for your domain
+6. Set CORS to allow for your domain, and update `AllowedHeaders` to include `content-type`
    ![](./images/storage/cors.png)

 Set the following environment variables: